 Numerals on the timer change non-stop.
 Dynamic action against a static email content catches the eye of a recipient.

 To prove the effectiveness of countdown timers in emails, Selligent and Lynda carried out research.
-Results showed that emails with a timer generate a 10% higher open rate and 33% greater conversion rate compared to traditional emails.
+Their results showed that emails with a timer generated a 10% higher open rate and 33% greater conversion rate compared to traditional emails.

 Let’s get testing underway!